bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To install the Lumen mounts you will need the following parts and tools:

-- The bag with the Lumen mounts, O-rings, and 4 M3x12 socket head cap screws
+- 1 x Bag with the Lumen mounts, O-rings, and four M3x12 socket head cap screws
-- 2.5mm hex driver
+- 1 x 2.5mm hex driver
-- The ROV frame
+- 1 x BlueROV2 frame
-- Thread-locker
+- 1 x Thread-locker

 1. Apply one drop of thread-locker to each of the M3x12 screws.